trustgraph/trustgraph-holochain/README.md

 1. Holochain Link `base` == TrustAtom `source` - one of:
    - creating agent (`AgentPubKeyB64`)
-   - TrustGraph (`EntryHashB64`)
+   - TrustGraph (`AnyLinkableHash`)
 1. Holochain Link `target` == TrustAtom `target` - entity being rated/reviewed/etc - one of:
-   - `EntryHashB64`
+   - `AnyLinkableHash`
    - `AgentPubKeyB64`
 1. Holochain Link `tag`\* (max 999 bytes) - formatted as UTF-8 string
 - TrustAtom header bytes: `[0xC5][0xA6]` (which together comprise the unicode character `Ŧ`) (required)
 - Direction byte:
   - `[0x21][0x92]` (unicode `→`) means: HC target = TA target
   - `[0x21][0xA9]` (unicode `↩`) means: HC target = TA source
+- TrustAtom `prefix` - leading bytes: label, category, etc
+- Separator: null byte `[0x00]`
 - TrustAtom `content` - semantic info (eg sushi) - max 900 bytes
 - Separator: null byte `[0x00]`
 - TrustAtom `value` - rating ( `"-0.999999999"` to `"0.999999999"`) - max 12 chars
 - Separator: null byte `[0x00]`
 - Random 9 characters for bucketing purposes
 - Separator: null byte `[0x00]`
-- Canonical data including additional attributes - `EntryHashB64`
+- Canonical data including additional attributes - `AnyLinkableHash`
   - Entry contains attributes formatted in: `BTreeMap<String, String>`
   - You will find full content here; if content exceeds link tag limts it ends with `…` as a hint
   - If value is 1.0, we use "0.999999999" in link tag, but 1.0 here
-  - Entry hash is a sring version of EntryHashB64 for debugging purposes, not raw bytes
+  - Entry hash is a string version of AnyLinkableHash for debugging purposes, not raw bytes

 \*This format is designed to allow us to encode trust atoms as Holochain links, and search them by their tags.
 Holochain can search for all links _starting_ with a given set of bytes (characters).